 Let us chart out the journey of various generations of wireless technology to fully understand the phenomena of the fifth generation:

-1G or first generation of mobile networks was built in the 1970s and 80s and was analogous, carrying only voice data.
-They were carried over radio waves and were unencrypted.
+1G or the first generation of mobile networks was built in the 1970s and 80s and was analogous, carrying only voice data.
+They have carried over radio waves and were unencrypted.
 Japan started the 1G revolution.
-Drawbacks of 1G were poor coverage and sound quality, no compatibility between systems and unencrypted voice.
+The drawbacks of 1G were poor coverage and sound quality, no compatibility between systems and unencrypted voice.

-2G came into existence in 1990s.
+2G came into existence in the 1990s.
 The calls were digital and encrypted.
 Higher quality data could be transferred.
-People could send text , picture and multimedia messages.
+People could send text, picture and multimedia messages.
 This led to a telecommunications revolution.
-Mobile cell towers came into being and consumers and businesses adopted it with speed.
-Smart phones came into being.
+Mobile cell towers came into being and consumers and businesses adopted them with speed.
+Smartphones came into being.

-4G : Apple, Google, Facebook really ushered in the 4G technology adoption.
-4G made high quality video streaming a reality for consumers.
-Currently the technology being used mostly, 4G technology enables high definition videos, conferencing, gaming services.
-Switching from 2G to 3G was simple with mere change of sim cards.
+4G: Apple, Google, Facebook really ushered in the 4G technology adoption.
+4G made high-quality video streaming a reality for consumers.
+Currently, the technology being used mostly, 4G technology enables high definition videos, conferencing, gaming services.
+Switching from 2G to 3G was simple with a mere change of sim cards.
 However, for 4G, a change in mobile devices is needed.

 5G: We are at the cusp of the 5th generation revolution.
-This generation promises higher speed, reduced latency, energy savings and a higher capacity systems.
-The superior connectivity offered by 5G aspires equal access to network regardless of location or social status in society.
-5G offers the possibility of innovations such as remote surgeries, telemedicine, self-driving cars, smart cities , smart buildings and smart factories, virtual reality experience while gaming, shopping and viewing sporting events.
-It looks to expand wireless services from internet to Internet of Things and communication sectors.
+This generation promises higher speed, reduced latency, energy savings and higher capacity systems.
+The superior connectivity offered by 5G aspires to equal access to the network regardless of location or social status in society.
+5G offers the possibility of innovations such as remote surgeries, telemedicine, self-driving cars, smart cities, smart buildings and smart factories, virtual reality experience while gaming, shopping and viewing sporting events.
+It looks to expand wireless services from the internet to the Internet of Things and communication sectors.